Girdling: Horticulture

 Girdling is also used as a technique to force a fruit-bearing plant to bear larger fruit.
 A farmer would place a girdle (bark removal) at base of a large branch or at the trunk.
 Thus, all sugars manufactured by the leaves have no sinks but the fruit, which grows to above the normal size.
 For grapes girdling or cincturing is used to make the grapes large and sweeter on the grape canopy and are sold as girdled grapes.
 Flowering and fruit setting is a problem on some trees; girdling may improve yield in the same way.
 The "damage" done by girdling restricts the movement of nutrients to the roots, thus the carbohydrates produced in the leaves do not go to the roots for storage.
-Girdling temporarily stops tree growth.
+Girdling temporarily stops tree growth and thus can serve as a form of pruning.
 Root pruning, an ancient Asian practice, and other controlled damaging, such as driving nails into the trunk or beating the branches and trunk, produce results that are similar to girdling.
 Girdling is commonly used on grape, avocado, apple, litchi, mango, citrus and other trees.
 Girdling is normally only done to healthy trees that did not yield well the previous year.
 Care must be used not to damage sapwood that may kill the tree or vine.
 Trees normally heal in four to five weeks after cincturing.
 Painting the cut can protect against fungus and pests.

 By animals

 Various animals can girdle trees through their feeding or others activities.

-In North America, voles in particular are prone to damaging trees by girdling both their roots and trunk.
+In North America, trees are prone to damage by voles in particular girdling both their roots and trunk.
 Among North American birds, the sapsuckers are the most common girdlers of trees.
 While sapsuckers will bore holes in tree trunks to feed upon insects, they also make parallel rings of holes in order to eat sap that collects in the openings or to feed it to their young.
 They most frequently attack pine, birch, maple, spruce and fruit trees and do the most damage during breeding season and territory establishment between February and June.

 Beavers girdle the bases of stems 3-6 inches in diameter, and girdle the roots of larger trees.
 This often weakens or kills trees.

 In the United Kingdom and other parts of Europe, the eastern grey squirrel is also known to girdle or entirely strip bark from trees.

 Bucks (male deer) inadvertently girdle trees by rubbing their antlers on trees of various ages.

+Agrilus biguttatus can girdle trees through their feeding behavior and create zigzag galleries that measure up to 1.5 meters in length.

 One of several ways rabbits damage the environment in Australia is by girdling.